hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes.
 When automatic changes propagation gets implemented you will still have to define separate mappings if you wish your changes to go in both directions.
 That is because only a tiny subset of transformations can be deterministically reversed, and I don't want to limit the tool to just those cases.

 [9:15:52](#pDXrgxVPcgsSOfRf0uBOT90oHd5WvqzhDX1HvoE4GS0) <hiiamboris (NOT THIS ONE)>:
-@gltewalt:matrix.org if you would like to write a simple CSV codec using list comprehensions only (without using `split`/`join`/`readcsv`/`writecsv` functions), it would be a nice comparison Ì†ΩÌ∏â
+@gltewalt:matrix.org if you would like to write a simple CSV codec using list comprehensions only (without using `split`/`join`/`readcsv`/`writecsv` functions), it would be a nice comparison üòâ

 [13:06:26](#jjfywuCK0_m7h9eN3VoozNMBZVKQ9qd1C5f43iRcdVE) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris Do you see any circular reference problem?
 I mean the target wich triggers modifications in the source and source which modifies the target.